Fundamental to men’s grooming is learning how to perfect the art of beard shaping.

 Almost all men on this planet can be categorized into one of the above face shapes, and the shape of your face determines your optimal hairstyle, what type of beard suits you best, and even what kind of sunglasses would likely look best on you.

-Triangle face: It can be hard to find a good beard style for this face shape as the jaw is prominent and pointy already.
+- Triangle face: It can be hard to find a good beard style for triangle face shape as the jaw is prominent and pointy already.
 Full mustache with a shorter beard/stubble works best.
 Something like the Beardstache for example.

-Oval face: This is the universal face shape that can handle practically any type of beard, so experiment as much as you like.
+- Oval face: This is the universal face shape.
+Oval face shape can handle practically any type of beard, so experiment as much as you like.

-Round face: This face shape usually comes with a short chin and wide cheekbones.
+- Round face: This face shape usually comes with a short chin and wide cheekbones.
 Make your beard shorter on the sides and longer on the chin for a more angular looking jaw.
+Here’s more details on how to choose a beard for round face shape.

-Heart face: This is the reverse of a triangle face shape, as your forehead is considerably larger than the jaw/chin area.
+- Heart face: This is the reverse of a triangle face shape, as your forehead is considerably larger than the jaw/chin area.
 A long and thick beard works well to add some fullness to the bottom part of your face for a more angular look.
+Here’s more details on choosing the right beard for heart shaped face.

-Diamond face: This shape tends to have very prominent cheekbones with a narrow forehead.
-A full beard with medium length can work wonders to mask the prominence of the cheekbones, just don’t let it grow too high on the cheeks or it’ll make them even more prominent.
+- Diamond face: This shape tends to have very prominent cheekbones with a narrow forehead.
+A full beard with medium length can work wonders to mask the prominence of the cheekbones, just don’t let it grow too high on the cheeks or it’ll make them even more prominent (here’s a bigger guide on diamond face shape and its optimal beard styles).

-Square face: You’re lucky, this is often seen as the most masculine face shape of them all.
+- Square face: You’re lucky, this is often seen as the most masculine face shape of them all.
 Keep the sides short and the chin/mustache area full so you’re not hiding the details of your great jawline.
 If you’re not a fan of the full beard, then try a goatee, it suits the square face perfectly.
+You may want to also take a look at our bigger post on square face shape and best beard styles for it.

 Find your Beards Neckline and Jawline